CES 2019: The Rocking Bed is for adults that want to sleep like a baby

 The Rocking Bed comes with legs and can be used as a base for your mattress.
 It can also replace a box spring and sit on your current bed frame.
 The rocking motion, controlled by a timer built into the the unit, ramps down the movement as the time ends.
 I like that the bed isn't dependent on a phone to control it.
 It's all about unplugging from the world and falling asleep faster.

 There are frames for full-size, Queen or King sized mattresses.
-Each Rocking Bed costs $3,450 which converts roughly to £2,700, AU$4,800 and is available for purchase now from the company's website.
+Each Rocking Bed costs $3,450 (roughly £2,700 or AU$4,800) and is available for purchase now from the company's website.

 CES 2019: Every story so far: See all of CNET's coverage of the year's biggest tech show.